 EE 3343.
 Engineering Fields and Waves I Study of time invariant electric and magnetic fields in free space and in materials, electrical current flow as a function of electric field, magnetic flux, interaction of magnetic fields with electrical current and voltage, electrical and magnetic potentials, time changing electric and magnetic fields, and introduction to Maxwell’s Equations.
 Prerequisites, C or better in MATH 3254 and EE 3313.
 Fall.

 EE 3353.
-Continuous and Analog signals Signals and Systems Methods of analysis of continuous and analog systems and associated synthesis, simulation and design, system response in the time and frequency domains, Laplace transforms, Fourier series and transforms, Z-transforms, transfer functions and convolution.
+Signals and Systems Methods of analysis of continuous and analog systems and associated synthesis, simulation and design, system response in the time and frequency domains, Laplace transforms, Fourier series and transforms, Z-transforms, transfer functions and convolution.
 Prerequisite, C or better in EE 3313.
 Corequisite, MATH 4403.
 Fall.

 EE 3363.
 Semiconductor Materials and Devices I Semiconductor materials and theory of solid state electronic devices.
 Semiconductor growth and processing techniques.
 Semiconductor parameters such as bandgap, mobility, carrier densities, diffusion length, carrier lifetime, and energy level distribution.
 Pn junctions and Schottky barriers.
 Constraints and limitations on practical devices.
 Prerequisite, C or better in CHEM 1013, PHYS 2034, and C or better in EE 3403 and ENGR 3443.
 Spring